How to apply

 Here at Clayton St John CofE Primary School, we use Bradford Council to complete our admission arrangements.
-All information regarding admission arrangements to Bradford primary schools can be found in the following guide for parents.
+All information regarding admission arrangements to Bradford primary schools can be found in the following link.

 Below is an outline of our admissions procedure for Nursery, Reception and in-year across the rest of the school.

 All pupils will be considered for a place at Clayton St John following the Bradford Council Guidelines and our Admissions Policy.
 All applications from pupils with Special Educational Needs or who have a disability will be treated fairly using the same criteria as all other applications and as outlined in the parent’s guide above.

 Admissions to Nursery

 All 3 and 4 year olds in Bradford Local Authority (LA), are entitled to free nursery provision for 3 hours a day or the equivalent of 15 hours a week.
 Additionally some children are also eligible for 30 hours free nursery provision.
 Clayton St John CofE Primary school is also a 30 hour provider.

 At Clayton St John CofE Primary School we admit children after their third birthday and as near to the beginning of a new half term as possible.
 Parents/Carers will be offered some flexibility in how they take up the 15/30 hours per week but this is dependent on availability in the setting.

 The majority of admissions to Nursery take place over the first few weeks of the Autumn term.
 Children are offered places according to their position on the waiting list.
 Parents/Carers can put their child's name on the waiting list as soon as the child is born.